 Save more with a limited purpose FSA

-Note: If you enroll in the Aetna HDHP Premium plan, you can't participate in a traditional health care FSA (due to IRS restrictions)—but you have the option to enroll in a limited purpose FSA.
+Note: If you enroll in an HDHP, you can't participate in a traditional health care FSA (due to IRS restrictions)—but you have the option to enroll in a limited purpose FSA.
 Review more important HSA rules and reminders.